MAT-2/readme-generator/Develop/README2.md

   6. Testing

   ## Description
-  This is a project that uses Node.JS to create a README file.
+  It is a project that uses Node.JS to create a README file.

   ## Installation
   NPM, Inquirer, Node.JS

   ## Usage
-  To practice using Node.JS and JavaScript.;
+  To practice Node.JS;

   ## License
   Please refer to MIT License